1988–89 Portland Trail Blazers season

-The 1988–89 season was the 19th season of the Portland Trail Blazers in the National Basketball Association (NBA).
-The team was racked with dissension and posted a 25–22 record before head coach Mike Schuler was fired in mid-February; assistant coach Rick Adelman was promoted to replace him on an interim basis.
-After the Blazers reached the 1989 NBA Playoffs, Adelman was made the head coach on a full-time basis.
-At midseason, the team traded Kiki Vandeweghe to the New York Knicks.
-After holding a 25–21 record at the All-Star break, the Blazers played below .500 for the remainder of the season, and finished fifth in the Pacific Division with a 39–43 record, eighth in the Western Conference, qualifying for the playoffs for the seventh consecutive year.
+The 1988–89 Portland Trail Blazers season was the 19th season for the Portland Trail Blazers in the National Basketball Association.
+During the off-season, the Trail Blazers signed free agent Danny Young.
+The team was racked with dissension, and posted a 25–22 record before head coach Mike Schuler was fired in mid-February; assistant coach Rick Adelman was promoted to replace him on an interim basis.
+After the regular season, Adelman was made the team's head coach on a full-time basis.

+At mid-season, the team traded Kiki Vandeweghe to the New York Knicks in exchange for a future first-round draft pick.
+After holding a 25–21 record at the All-Star break, the Trail Blazers played below .500 basketball for the remainder of the regular season, and finished in fifth place in the Pacific Division with a 39–43 record, earning the eighth seed in the Western Conference, and qualifying for the NBA playoffs for the seventh consecutive year.

 Clyde Drexler averaged 27.2 points, 7.9 rebounds, 5.8 assists and 2.7 steals per game, while last season's Most Improved Player Kevin Duckworth averaged 18.1 points and 8.0 rebounds per game, and Terry Porter provided the team with 17.7 points, 9.5 assists and 1.8 steals per game.
 In addition, Jerome Kersey contributed 17.5 points, 8.3 rebounds and 1.8 steals per game, while Steve Johnson provided with 10.0 points and 5.0 rebounds per game off the bench, and Sam Bowie averaged 8.6 points and 5.3 rebounds per game also off the bench, in only just 20 games due to injury.

-Drexler and Duckworth were both selected for the 1989 NBA All-Star Game.
+During the NBA All-Star weekend at the Houston Astrodome in Houston, Texas, Drexler and Duckworth were both selected for the 1989 NBA All-Star Game, as members of the Western Conference All-Star team; it was Duckworth's first ever All-Star appearance.
+In addition, Drexler and Kersey both participated in the NBA Slam Dunk Contest; it was the fifth appearance for Drexler, and the fourth appearance for Kersey.

-In the 1989 NBA Playoffs, the Blazers were eliminated in the first round of the playoffs for the fourth straight year, losing three straight to the eventual Western Conference champion Los Angeles Lakers.
+In the 1989 NBA playoffs, the Trail Blazers were eliminated in the Western Conference First Round of the playoffs for the fourth consecutive year, losing three straight games to the eventual Western Conference champion Los Angeles Lakers.
 The Lakers would reach the NBA Finals for the third consecutive year, but would lose to the Detroit Pistons in four straight games.

-Following the season, the oft-injured Bowie was traded to the New Jersey Nets, and Johnson left in the 1989 NBA Expansion Draft.
+Following the season, the oft-injured Bowie was traded to the New Jersey Nets, and Johnson was left unprotected in the 1989 NBA expansion draft, where he was selected by the Minnesota Timberwolves expansion team.